A Discovery Phase to Benefit Digital Projects

 What is strategic UX consulting?
 Admittedly, it is a term I made up.
 Many user interface design firms offer information architecture, wireframing and visual design services.
 But at DOOR3, user experience design means much more.
 Strategic services include Audience Analysis, User Flows & Storyboarding, Heuristic Evaluations, Usability Testing and Analysis, Best Practices Assessments, Competitive User Experience Analysis, Experience Mapping, Advanced Content Planning Exercises, and much more.

 For each client initiative, we think through which of these exercises will best prepare the project and inform both DOOR3 and the client of the essential “goals” to work towards to achieve an improved, and ideally optimal, user experience.

 Variety of tasks and exercises, such as audience analysis, user flows, competitive analysis, and best practice assessments)

 There are many great insights that can be gained during a discovery phase.
-Setting for the the right tasks, exercises, deliverables and goals for this phase can help make partnerships more effective ensure the program’s success.
+Setting the right tasks, exercises, deliverables and goals for this phase can help make partnerships more effectively ensure the program’s success.
+Contact us today!